arijitdasgupta/NodalIndentity/README.md

 NodalIdentity
 =============

 Inspired by MIT Media Lab identity this project was created.
 This software creates visual represtation for each node in a tree-like dataset while being aestheticaly pleasing.
 Each visual representaiton will carry full information about the node position in the dataset and comparison between nodal representations will reveal inter-relationship sbetween the nodes inside the tree-like dataset.
+For more reference please refer to http://obtuze.wordpress.com/2012/09/08/nodal-identity/

 The program
 -----------